Wednesday, November 6, 2024

 Good morning!

-I have fourteen stories to share with you today at the bottom of this post with more stories going live over the weekend.
+I have eleven stories to share with you today at the bottom of this post (even though I'm not working this week) with more stories going live over the weekend.

 So be sure to check back on The Herald-News site: shawlocal.com/the-herald-news.